AzureAD/microsoft-authentication-library-for-python/README.md

 We recommend you use the "msal" tag so we can see it!
 Here is the latest Q&A on Stack Overflow for MSAL:
 [http://stackoverflow.com/questions/tagged/msal](http://stackoverflow.com/questions/tagged/msal)

+## Submit Feedback
+We'd like your thoughts on this library.
+Please complete [this short survey.](https://forms.office.com/r/TMjZkDbzjY)

 ## Security Reporting